10 Months to Writing Mastery

 they need us to write.

 Mike Cooper holds an MFA from Oregon State University Cascades in Bend, Oregon where he lives with his family.
 Mike is a writer of fiction and an editorial coach.
-His short stories have been finalists in Glimmer Train, The Lascaux Review, and Cutthroat.
+His short stories have been finalists in Glimmer Train, The Lascaux Review, Driftwood Press, and Cutthroat.
 He is president of the Central Oregon Writers Guild and teaches writing at Central Oregon Community College and Oregon State University-Cascades, as well as creative writing workshops through Blank Pages Workshops, Deschutes Public Library,

 and COCC Community Learning.